 27.4(2) Financial support.
 Each local control program considered for a certificate of acceptance shall have adequate financial support for the operation of effective program activities.

 27.4(3) Physical facilities.
-Each local control program considered for a certificate of acceptance shall have the physical facilities necessary for the operation of effective program activities, including those listed below.
+Each local control program considered for a certificate of acceptance must have the physical facilities necessary for the operation of effective program activities, including those listed below.

 a.
 Office space.
 Sufficient office space and equipment to accommodate the members of the technical and clerical staff.